 Again, you can choose from different CLV formulas.
 We’ll focus on a simple one for clarity’s sake.

 Here’s the formula:

 AGM = Average gross margin

-However, keep in mind that this approach does have a flaw: it’s a prediction that won’t always be 100% accurate.
+However, keep in mind that this approach is a prediction, so it won’t always be 100% accurate.
 To improve accuracy, you should adjust CLV calculations to the specific industry you operate in.
-Precision in your CLV gives you a tool for developing sound and effective marketing strategies.
+Precision in your CLV gives you a tool for developing sound marketing strategies.

-In some circumstances it’s better to rely on the more traditional but in-depth CLV formula.
-This might be the case when your yearly sales are not flat.
-Then you can take into account the discount rate, as well as including average gross margin per customer lifespan and retention rate.
+Sometimes a more traditional but in-depth CLV formula might work better.
+That’s the case when your yearly sales aren’t flat.
+Then, it’s important to consider the discount rate, average gross margin per customer lifespan and retention rate.

 GML = gross margin per customer lifespan